eriky/esrest/README.md

 EsREST does not depend on the ElasticSearch jar.
 EsREST will give you back information on wether a request succeeded or failed.
 But please keep reading, since EsREST is far from perfect too.

-## Resty
+## Unirest
-I used another *not so complete, not completely finished* Java project called Resty as a base.
-Resty handles all the actual REST requests and does so in an elegant manner.
+I used another Java project called Unirest as a base.
+Unirest handles all the actual REST requests and does so in an elegant manner.

 ## Want to use this project?